Pharrell Williams Net Worth

 Real Estate: In 2001, Pharrell paid $1.85 million for a 9,000 square-foot waterfront home in Virginia Beach, Virginia.

 In 2015, Williams and his family moved to a 17,000 square-foot home in Laurel Canyon, Los Angeles.
-He paid $15.6 million for the property.
-The seller was Tyler Perry.
+He paid $15.6 million for the property, whose previous owner was Tyler Perry.
 Pharrell listed this home for sale in March 2020 for $17 million.

 |Net Worth:||$200 Million|